SevenShepherd/SevenShepherd.github.io/about.markdown

 > Make every effort to present yourself before God as a proven worker who does not need to be ashamed, teaching the message of truth accurately. &mdash; 2 Timothy 2:15 NET Full Notes
 >
->> 2 Timothy 2:15 sn Accurately is a figure of speech that literally means something like “cutting a straight road.”
+>> sn Accurately is a figure of speech that literally means something like “cutting a straight road.”
 In regard to the message of truth, it means “correctly handling” or “imparting it without deviation.”

 The Bible tells us to test all things.